-Never heard of a Boykin Spaniel?
-Well, that probably just means that you’re not from South Carolina, or you don’t do a lot of bird hunting, because if you did, there probably wouldn’t be all that much we could tell you about this incredible dog breed!
+Have you never heard of a Boykin Spaniel?
+Well, that probably means that you’re not from South Carolina or don’t do a lot of bird hunting because if you did, there probably wouldn’t be much we could tell you about this incredible dog breed!
+You see, the Boykin Spaniel dog breed has earned the reputation for being a fabulous dog to take on the hunt with you, which is why he has become a preferred choice by many hunters across the United States.

 But that’s not all…

-Let’s take a moment and discuss some of the pros and cons of owning a Boykin Spaniel, so that if you do decide to adopt one, you won’t find yourself regretting your decision six months from now!
+Let’s take a moment and discuss some of the pros and cons of owning a Boykin Spaniel so that if you decide to adopt one, you won’t regret your decision six months from now!
+So, without further ado, let’s dive right in.

 Boykin Spaniel Dog Breed Facts